andibalo/kata-ai-test/README.md

 Pokemon BE for kata.ai test

-Note: In this interation, thr chatbot will **only work in telegram**
+Note: In this interation, the chatbot will **only work in telegram**

 ## Chatbot Flow
 ![chatbot flow](chatbotflow.png)